ajvorobiev/DotNancyTemplate/README.md

 # DotNancyTemplate
-A full template for a NancyFX and DotNORM website.
+A full template for a NancyFX and DotNORM web application.